Zhongbf/typora/英文/Peppa Pig 第一季.md

 Peppa, would you like your face painted?
 Yes, please.
 Can I be an elephant?

 Oh,dear.
 I don’t know how to do elephants.
 I can do tigers!
-Yes a toger, please!
+Yes a tiger, please!

 There you are, Peppa, now you’re a tiger!
 I’m a tiger!
 George, What would you like to be?
 Donosaur!